The Hague Convention (Convention on the Civil Aspects of International Child Abduction)

 2 Loans to cover the cost for court proceedings

-Under the Hague Convention, you may use the legal aid system for filing a petition with the courts in Japan for return of or visitation or contact with a child.
-The legal aid system of Japan offers a loan without interests that covers attorney fee, interpreter fee, translation fee and so on.
+Under the Hague Convention, you may use the legal aid system for filing a petition with the courts in Japan for return of, or contact with, a child.
+The legal aid system of Japan offers a loan without interests that covers expenses including attorney fee, interpretation fee, and translation fee.
 Loans can normally be repaid in installments.
-To be eligible for the scheme, some requirements such as income level must be met.
+To be eligible for the scheme, some requirements such as income levels must be met.

 The legal aid system is operated by Japan Legal Support Center (JLSC).